tlangelani-dev/sybase-database/README.md

 # Sybase/SAP ASE Database
 This package allows you to connect your PHP applications to Sybase/SAP ASE database.

-This will assume you already installed php sybase_ct extension using Sybase client libraries or FreeTDS libraries.
+This will assume you already installed PHP [sybase_ct](http://php.net/manual/en/book.sybase.php) extension using Sybase client libraries or [FreeTDS](http://www.freetds.org/) libraries.

 ### Usage: